Which widget should I use?

 I want to display status information

-- Alert widget: Fully customizable based on multiple filters, column selection, and sort order, display active alerts based on group or customer context.
-A miniature view of the Alerts Page that allows you to have an easy to access pre filtered display.
+- Alert List widget: Fully customizable based on multiple filters, column selection, and sort order, display active alerts based on group or customer context.
+A miniature view of the Alerts page that allows you to have an easy to access pre filtered display.

 - NOC widget: For a higher level view of status, or to get an at a glance view of multiple components.
-The NOC widget displays color coded items for groups, devices, datasources, or instances for an at a glance view of a location, application, or other meaningful combination.
+The NOC widget displays color coded items for groups, devices, DataSources, instances, or websites for an at-a-glance view of a location, application, or other meaningful combination.

 I want to display a single value

-Displaying a single value, whether it is an individual metric or aggregate, can be best accomplished with the:
+Displaying a single value, whether it is an individual metric or aggregate, can be best accomplished with the following widgets:

 I want to see how one or many values are trending

-There are two primary ways to see how a datapoint is trending over time, the Device instance or overivew graph and the Custom Graph widget.
+There are two primary ways to see how a datapoint is trending over time, the device instance or overview graph and the Custom Graph widget.
 Both support line, area, and stack graph types.

-- Device instance or overview graph: Graphs are defined as part of the datasource and display datapoints specific to the datasource.
+- Device instance or overview graph: Graphs are defined as part of the DataSource and display datapoints specific to the DataSource.
 Graphs can be added to a dashboard from the Resources page, as discussed in Graphs Tab.

 - Custom Graph widget: Enables any combination of datapoints to be displayed on a single graph.
 Values can be distinct or aggregate and can be limited to top ten.

-As with Devices, Service graphs can be added to a dashboard direct from the Services page.
+As with Devices, website graphs can be added to a dashboard direct from the Websites page.
 You can also use the following widgets for websites:

-- Service SLA Widget: See the percent uptime for one or more services
+- SLA widget: See the percent uptime for one or more websites.